MacGyverist27/Middleware-Core/readme.md

 ​We provide high-assurance autonomous security for enterprise environments that cannot afford systemic failure.
 Our middleware is currently powering private, high-consequence logistics stacks.
 ​Current Status: Limited integration slots are available for enterprise partners requiring immediate infrastructure hardening.
-​Request Architectural Review / Integration Inquiry
+​Request Architectural Review / Integration Inquiry ​Current Roadmap: The Zero-Injection Mandate
+​The AlphaWatchdogEngine is already active in production logistics environments.
+We are currently finalising the final defensive layer: 100% Deterministic Resistance to Prompt Injection.
+​While competitors attempt to "patch" vulnerabilities with more prompt engineering, we are building the final guardrail that eliminates the attack vector at the logic layer.
+By the next deployment cycle, the Engine will achieve absolute injection immunity.